Skip to main content

 • To provide enough content to initiate discussion and questions without overwhelming the audience.

-The poster session is scheduled on Wed, February 12 from 9:45 – 11 am in Room 1D at NC State’s McKimmon Conference and Training Center.
+The poster session is scheduled on Wed, February 12 from 9:45 – 11 am in Room 1AD at NC State’s McKimmon Conference and Training Center.
 Several poster presentations will be taking place at once in the room.
 Poster presenters are encouraged to set up early, starting at 7:30 am, but should ensure setup is completed no later than 9:45 am.

 What we provide:

-The R&I Symposium provides a display board that is four feet tall (4 ft. or 122 cm.) and six feet wide (6 ft. or 183 cm.).
+The R&I Symposium provides a display surface that is four feet tall (4 ft. or 122 cm.) and six feet wide (6 ft. or 183 cm.).
 Posters are pinned to either side of a display board as well as on the walls around the room.
 Tacks and pins are provided for authors to use to attach posters.
 Each poster display area is numbered for easy identification by both authors and attendees.

 No electrical outlets or cords will be provided.
 If your presentation requires a laptop computer or tablet, please come with your device charged!
 Please note, tables will not be available at the display boards, so any device you use will need to be handheld.